Physical Wealth

 Totalling $ trillion

-Regarding Australia's debtor nation status in 8th position, ever since we were first settled we've relied on other countries to invest in us to help us get going.
+Regarding Australia's investee status in 7th position, ever since we were first settled we've relied on other countries to invest in us to help us get going.
 And our public service has always been somewhat top heavy.

-See a recent chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).
+See a recent chart below for how much we individually and corporately owe to "managed funds" (in Australia as well as overseas).

 Mammon and Babylon — Matthew 6:19-24 Luke 16:1-13 Revelation 17:1-5 Zechariah 5:1-11